 Want to know the best ways to take control of your negative subconscious?

 Step 1: Activate your awareness.

 Awareness is the first step.
 I didn’t realize I came across negatively until a high school friend told me.
 I was raised to talk about negative things.
-In my mind I was just making conversation, but it wasn’t positive conversation.
+In my mind, I was just making conversation, but it wasn’t a positive conversation.